fossxo/fossxo-gdd/source/gui.rst

 =====
 Menus
 =====
-The Tic Tac Toe menus allow players to select the various game modes and to customize the game.
+The game's menus allow players to select the various game modes and to customize the game.
 The :ref:`ref-ui-screen-flowchart` provides details on how the menus and views connect.